Coronavirus regulations on the Stuttgart Max Planck campus

 - Visitors who need access to the Max Planck campus in Stuttgart-Büsnau for business purposes will be required to fill out a questionnaire at the reception desk.
 Interested individuals should check this registration form in advance to be sure they will be allowed to come onto campus.

-- All people who come on campus must stay at least 1.5 meters away from all other people at all times and should wash their hands frequently using proper techniques.
+- All people who come on campus must always stay at least 1.5 meters away from all people who do not belong to their household and should wash their hands frequently using proper techniques.

 - All employees must obey the following rules for office occupancy and lab occupancy: